Table of Contents

 The Gateway to Paradise: The Port of Key West and the Yankee Freedom III Ferry to Dry Tortugas

-The journey to the park takes about 2.5 hrs each way.
-The ferry departs at 8 AM and returns at 5:30 PM and makes for an enduring day.
-You will have approximately 4 hours to spend on the island.
-There is no cell service or Wi-Fi once you leave the dock.
+The journey to Dry Tortugas National Park takes about 2.5 hours each way.
+The ferry departs at 8 AM and returns at 5:30 PM, making for a full and enduring day.
+Once on the island, you’ll have approximately 4 hours to explore.

 They serve a continental breakfast immediately upon departure from the dock.
 The crew on board is attentive to all the needs of the passengers.
 They work as a cohesive team.
 Their enthusiasm shines through.

-Essentials for a Successful Visit: What to Bring to Fort Jefferson at Dry Tortugas National Park
+Essentials for a Successful Visit at Dry Tortugas National Park

 Island Adventures: Six Must-Do Activities in Dry Tortugas National Park